Restore 64

 How It Works

 Every .prg file goes through a five-stage pipeline.
-Each stage feeds the next, producing fully annotated, reassemblable KickAssembler output.
+Each stage feeds the next, producing fully annotated, reassemblable output in your assembler dialect of choice.

 .prg file